beego/beedoc/en-US/mvc/controller/controller.md

 # Introduction to controller

-Based on the design of beego's controller, you just need to embed the `beego.Controller`:
+Based on the design of Beego's controller, you just need to embed the `beego.Controller`:

 	type xxxController struct {
 	    beego.Controller